-A significant period of approved work-based learning or study in a host organisation or institution approved by the University for this purpose, as defined in the requirements of a specific award.
+Definition: A significant period of approved work-based learning or study in a host organisation or institution approved by the University for this purpose, as defined in the requirements of a specific award.
 The word 'sandwich' is also sometimes used to describe placements.

-C9.1R In order to pass the placement all students registering on sandwich degree awards of the University must undertake a minimum of 15 standard credits at level 2 or above (FHEQ level 5 or above) that recognise and assess the learning and skills acquired during the approved placement, such as independent reflective and reflexive learning, enhanced levels of critical self-awareness and other achievements.

-C9.2R The required 15 credits of assessed placement learning is in addition to any non-credit-rated tasks that students may be required to undertake, record or pass in order to demonstrate satisfactory completion of the placement in compliance with the requirements of their award, but which are not otherwise assessed under the assessment regulations of the University.
-They may be in addition to, or embedded within, the credit structure and requirements of the student's sandwich degree award and associated work or practice-based assessment.

-C9.3R The required 15 credits is a minimum and departments are also encouraged to consider alternative and innovative ways of awarding larger amounts of assessed credit for work-based learning undertaken during the approved placement.

-C9.4R Learning that is achieved through an approved placement and is assessed under the Academic Regulations of the University leads to standard University credit of an amount and at a level that is defined in the requirements of a specific award.

-C9.5R Placements involving work or study outside the UK may lead to standard credit depending on how they are assessed.

-C9.6R A student who is unable or elects not to undertake a sandwich placement or who is deemed not to have satisfactorily completed a sandwich placement but who otherwise completes the requirements for a named award is eligible for that award in the full-time mode.
+- C9.1R In order to pass the placement all students registering on sandwich degree awards of the University must undertake a minimum of 15 standard credits at level 2 or above (FHEQ level 5 or above) that recognise and assess the learning and skills acquired during the approved placement, such as independent reflective and reflexive learning, enhanced levels of critical self-awareness and other achievements. - C9.2R The required 15 credits of assessed placement learning is in addition to any non-credit-rated tasks that students may be required to undertake, record or pass in order to demonstrate satisfactory completion of the placement in compliance with the requirements of their award, but which are not otherwise assessed under the assessment regulations of the University.
+They may be in addition to, or embedded within, the credit structure and requirements of the student's sandwich degree award and associated work or practice-based assessment. - C9.3R The required 15 credits is a minimum and departments are also encouraged to consider alternative and innovative ways of awarding larger amounts of assessed credit for work-based learning undertaken during the approved placement. - C9.4R Learning that is achieved through an approved placement and is assessed under the Academic Regulations of the University leads to standard University credit of an amount and at a level that is defined in the requirements of a specific award. - C9.5R Placements involving work or study outside the UK may lead to standard credit depending on how they are assessed. - C9.6R A student who is unable or elects not to undertake a sandwich placement or who is deemed not to have satisfactorily completed a sandwich placement but who otherwise completes the requirements for a named award is eligible for that award in the full-time mode.
 Such an award may carry a different title to the award specifying the sandwich mode.

-Page | 27

-5 Framework for Higher Education Qualifications.
-The FHEQ has five levels, three of which are undergraduate and two are postgraduate.
-These five levels are numbered 4-8.